-These strawberry cheesecake cookies are soft and sweet, loaded with fresh strawberries, and filled with creamy cheesecake filling.
+These soft, no-chill strawberry cheesecake cookies are made with fresh strawberries and filled with a creamy cheesecake center.

-For more strawberry recipes, check out our strawberry compote, strawberry cinnamon rolls, strawberry danish, cheesecake with strawberry sauce, mini strawberry cheesecakes, strawberry sheet cake, mini strawberry pavlova nests.
+For more strawberry recipes, check out my strawberry compote, strawberry cinnamon rolls, strawberry danish, and cheesecake with strawberry sauce.

 Jump to: